Ben-Jacks0n/Balls/README.md

 ![image](https://github.com/Ben-Jacks0n/Balls/assets/127924235/dcf77fc8-7578-4f26-87d5-ad7c004adcb4)

 ## Introduction
 This project is a 2D project to recreate the game "Balls?".
 The purpose of this project is to learn the basics of godot.
 After the Unity scandal I felt that its time to switch to godot.
 From what I've experienced the engine is beginer friendly and easy to uderstand.
-Now i just need to practice more so that I have a better and faster workflow.
+Now I just need to practice more so that I have a better and faster workflow.
 The godot engine although cannot be compared to unity becase it has i'ts own system and it's not in any way a one to one replacement of unity.

 The first time you make a new project in godot you see this